 Rather than use titles, each portrait comes with a quote from (or about) the subject.
-West interviewed three of the individuals in the show, but the others are based on images she found online; they’re faces that spoke to her in some way, and words she ascribed to them, to fit what she felt they might say if given the chance.
+West interviewed three of the individuals in the show, and the others are based on reference images; they’re faces that spoke to her in some way, and words she ascribed to them, to fit what she felt they might say if given the chance.
 All the places I have been have become a part of me in some way features a bright-eyed woman wrapped in a swirl of soft pinks.

 “Each abstract painting had an effect on what portrait I would use — I decided on the feel of the painting, and then the personality would go with it.”

 One painting in particular, she notes, came out quite distressed, with its thickly applied acrylics and watercolor blues; West matched it with an image of a young man whose face is buried in his hands.
 Pairing a personality with a painting is an exercise in empathy as much as imagination, an attempt to capture a certain feeling or mood that she not only connects to as the artist, but hopes the viewer will connect with, too.
 That’s where the layering really comes in: by peeling back that outermost image of the portrait, we’re left with the abstraction of emotion, a palette of color that has come to represent the person in the picture.